EducloudAI/AI-Integration-Framework/README.md

 ### 4. The Prompt Framework
 **The operational heart of the entire system.**
 All components, layers and governance mechanisms ultimately translate into prompts that guide AI behaviour.
-The Prompt Framework operates at layer 0 and applies a universal standard of 25 analytical and quality‑driven questions.
-Through this approach, the framework activates essential competencies such as clarity, precision, risk awareness, contextual reasoning and structured thinking.
-It ensures that every AI interaction is consistent, safe and aligned with organizational goals.
+The Prompt Framework operates at layer 0 and applies a standardized set of 25 Prompt Questions that translate human intent into precise AI instructions.
+This ensures that every AI interaction is consistent, safe and aligned with organizational objectives.

+The framework clearly distinguishes between two complementary question sets.

+Universal Questions operate across all layers and components.

+Prompt Questions operate exclusively at layer 0.

 ➡️ [See the full set of 25 Prompt Framework Questions](docs/layers/layer-0)